-Legislators average a dozen meetings a day, so remember the three W's to make the meeting most effective.
+Legislators average a dozen meetings a day, so remember the three W's to make the meeting most effective:

-Who?
+WHO?

 - Tell a personal story about your business.
-Legislators are more likely to remember a compelling story accompanied with facts. - Tell how many employees you have, how long you have been in business, how much you pay in taxes and contribute to local charities and that you are a member of the National Automobile Dealers Association.
+Legislators are more likely to remember a compelling story accompanied with facts. - Describe how many employees you have, how long you have been in business, how much you pay in taxes and contribute to local charities, that you are a member of the National Automobile Dealers Association/American Truck Dealers.

-Why?
+WHY?

 - Be clear and concise.
-Focus on just one or two important policy issues (see nada.org). - Listen, even if the legislator's perspective is different from your own.
+Focus on just one or two important policy issues (see www.nada.org). - Listen, even if the legislator's perspective is different from your own.

-What?
+WHAT?